 Tell us a crap joke.
 Possible Joker: if you don’t have a crap joke, we want to know your worst FML.

 Do you know the joke about the guy with no thumbs?
 It’s great.
 Of course, without the gestures, it’s even worse.

 Do you have a phobia?
 If so, what is it?

 I’m afraid of leaving the gas on, the refrigerator open, stuff like that.
 I used to get up several times a night to check.

 That’s all for this week!
 So what about a video before we go then?
 Here we go, have the skateboarding dog.
 See you next week!

-Remember, if you want to be next published artist send an email to firstname.lastname@example.org which starts with a hello and ends with a goodbye, including your name, age, and a link to your website/blog.
-If you don't have one, attach some of your drawings.
+If you want to be the next published artist, send an email to alice [at] fmylife.com including a link to your website/blog/DA.
 But DON'T send your illustration right away!
-You need first to get in touch with Alice (who had to make some research about zombies and who hated it) who will tell you what you have to do!
+You need first to get in touch with me, and I'll tell you what you have to do!